Skip to content

 configureProviderRegistry,

-} from '@mcai/orchestrator';
+} from '@cycgraph/orchestrator';

 async function main() {

 // 1.
-Configure LLM Providers
+Configure LLM providers

 const providers = createProviderRegistry();